LiuLabUB/SAPPER/SNV-calling-AS-binding-prediction/src/README.rst

  $ samtools view -b sample_filter_sorted.bam -L sample_peaks_sorted.bed -o sample_peaks_sorted.bam

 Finally, there are 3 files which should be prepared before running
-SNVAS:

-1. peak region bed file (sorted by coordinate)

-2. bam file of ChIP-seq dataset in the peak region (sorted by coordinate)

-3. bam file of control dataset in the peak region (sorted by coordinate)
+SNVAS: a bed file for peak regions; a BAM file of ChIP-seq reads mapped to the peak regions; and a BAM file of control reads mapped to the peak region.
+All of them are sorted by genome coordinate.

 Running SNVAS
 ~~~~~~~~~~~~~